 Roger has been counselling for the past two years.
 He works for a range of organisations including Cruse Bereavement and Phoenix Health and Wellbeing in Leeds as well as CMHC.
 He also works as a mentor on a development project for York Mind supporting people who are trying to get back into work.
 Before starting a career in counselling he worked for over 30 years as a trainer for a range of private and public organisations, running projects both in the UK and overseas.

-Dr Sylvie Simonds is a psychotherapy trainee and working towards BACP/UKCP accreditation and will qualify in 2020.
+Dr Sylvie Simonds is a qualified psychotherapist.
 She has over three years clinical experience working with adults working in anxiety, depression, loss, ocd, trauma and bereavement.
 She is also specialising in perinatal/postnatal mental health and plans to complete an infant observation course at NSCAP .
 She offers compassionate and creative therapy rooted in attachment and psycoanalytic process and understanding.
 Before training in psycotherapy she held research and teaching positions in the field of art history.

 Trish is a BACP registered and accredited counsellor, trains counsellors and is a qualified supervisor.
 She had worked for many years in the voluntary sector managing counselling services for a mental health charity.
 She has also worked in a large university counselling service providing counselling to students.
 Trish is a humanistic-integrative counsellor with a particular interest in embodied and relational ways of working.
 Trish also undertook the Level 1 Emotion Focused Therapy training in 2015.

 - Social Media Lead - Charlotte Nash

 - Systems and Data Administrator - Jordan Hall

 - Director of Centre Bereavement Services - John Wilson (firstname.lastname@example.org)